dearprakash/k/source/colophon.html.markdown

 Version control is managed though `$ git` and stored in a repository on [GitHub](https://github.com/laurendorman/laurendorman.github.io).

 ### Universal SSL
-I am using a free SSL in order to improve my visibility on the web.
+I am using a Universal SSL in order to improve my [visibility](http://www.forbes.com/sites/johnrampton/2014/08/30/should-i-switch-from-http-to-https-for-seo-reasons/) on the web.
 SSL for this site is provided by [CloudFlare](https://blog.cloudflare.com/introducing-universal-ssl/).

 ### Analytics
-This site uses [Google Analytics](http://www.google.com/analytics/), servered by [CloudFlare](http://cloudflare.com).
+This site uses [Google Analytics](http://www.google.com/analytics/), served by [CloudFlare](http://cloudflare.com).